dbelob/cli-with-logging/README.md

 # Command line interface (CLI) with logging in Java

-The example demonstrates how to create command line application in *Java 8+* with logging.
+The example demonstrates how to create command line application with logging in *Java 8+*.

 ## Requirements